deemoney14/deemoney14.github.io/_publications/2010-10-01-paper-title-number-2.md

 After reaching out to “Toku” for advice, I decided to destroy the instance and start fresh.
 This time, I realized the issue was with the user data script, which hadn’t initialized on the previous instance.
 Once I restarted, everything worked as expected.
 ![Profile Image](../images/P2.png) ![Profile Image](../images/P3.png) ![Profile Image](../images/P4.png) ![Profile Image](../images/P5.png)

 Next, I tackled the AMI replication.
-Copying the AMI to a different region in the console was straightforward, and deploying it in us-east-1a using Terraform became simpler once I learned to use an alias to distinguish between us-west and us-east.
+Copying the AMI to a different region in the console was straightforward, and deploying it in us-east-1a using Terraform became simpler once I learned to use an alias to distinguish between ```us-west and us-east```.
 Using ```aws_ami_copy,`` I created a snapshot in us-east.
-To reference the default VPC and subnet, I used data ```aws_vpc```and data ```aws_subnet``` with filters for the specific AZ, which helped me refine the target setup.
+To reference the default VPC and subnet, I used ```data aws_vpc```and ```data aws_subnet``` with filters for the specific AZ, which helped me refine the target setup.

 Finally, I replaced the AMI in my EC2 configuration with the copy from us-west-1, verifying that the user data script ran and displayed the expected content in the new instance.
 ![Profile Image](../images/P6.png) ![Profile Image](../images/P7.png) ![Profile Image](../images/P8.png)